 Length of luteal phase

 If the date of ovulation is fewer than 11 days before your period, this could suggest luteal phase defects.
-You can detect ovulation using BBT charting, ovulation detector strip tests.
+You can detect ovulation using BBT charting or by using ovulation detector strip tests.

 Saliva Hormonal Testing

 Dr. John Lee was very adamant that testing for hormones and progesterone should be done through saliva testing, not blood testing (almost all doctors will test the blood).

 You can order an “at home” saliva test that you will take at certain times during your cycle and then send away to a lab for analysis.
 They will then mail back the results so you can find out if you have any hormonal imbalances.

 While Dr. Lee was adamant about getting progesterone testing through saliva, it may be more helpful to work with your doctor to get your progesterone tested so they can explain the test results to you, even if it is a blood test.
 You most likely will also have other hormones tested at the same time which can give you insights to your entire hormonal profile.

 When to Get Your Progesterone Levels Tested